industrial-edge/livetwin-pump-soft-sensor/README.md

 The simulation parameters can then be configured and the simulation run in LiveTwin.
 A PLC program provides changing input values of the pump rotational speed.
 The estimated flow rate is then written back into the PLC, where the results can be used to take action.

+In case no PLC is available, running the LiveTwin model in Flow Creator mode is possible.
+A [flow](src/livetwin_pump_flow.json) is available to provide the model with reasonable input values.

 ## Requirements